Flick In A Limerick

 I killed her.

 “If you threw it in the air it would turn into sunshine”

 “I got a tank full of gas and a car full of money.
 That’s a good combination!”

 The Big Finish

-Thank you for reading.
-Any thoughts on the film or the write up?
+Any thoughts on the movie or the write up?
 Please like comment and subscribe.